cwse1/commune/README.md

 - Performance/Optimization mods
 - Tech/Automation
+- Nature/Worldgen
 - Quality of Life improvements
 - Fantasy/Fun!
 - _*Detailed list of mods and their purpose can be found in the [GitHub repository][gh-modlist-url].
 (On Modrinth, click "view source")*_

 ## Credits
 This project is in no way possible without the fabulous mod creators and their contributors.
+If you would like your mod/s to not be included in public builds, you can create an issue in the repository.
+Credits can be viewed, in full, in the [repository][gh-credits-url].

 ## Installation
 **For players:** \